Back

 To conclude, why should brands invest in inbound marketing?

 Today, your audience is well-informed and almost always online.
-They research reviews, and social media and ask for recommendations.
+They research reviews, social media and ask for recommendations.
 Because of that, it is easier than ever to get closer to their communication, but you need to be present with quality content and all the information they need.
 Inbound marketing covers it all without spending a lot of marketing budget on paid advertising.

 All of the things we just said about inbound marketing seem ideal, although we need to know that a successful strategy doesn’t happen overnight.
 It takes time to plan, implement and optimize.